ranjanajothimanikandan/Ex.No.10/README.md

 "Detail IoT-based solutions for energy efficiency in urban infrastructure."

-Effect:
+->Effect:

-Encourages logical flow.
+-Encourages logical flow.

-Provides comprehensive understanding.
+-Provides comprehensive understanding.

 ### 5. Role-Based Prompting
-Description: Assigning the AI a specific role for content generation.
+->Description: Assigning the AI a specific role for content generation.

-Use Case: Generating content with specific tone or expertise.
+->Use Case: Generating content with specific tone or expertise.

-Example:
+->Example:

 "Act as an urban planner and describe how smart technologies improve city sustainability."

 "Take on the role of a journalist reporting on a sustainable smart city expo."

-Effect:
+->Effect:

-Tailors tone, vocabulary, and focus to suit the role.
+-Tailors tone, vocabulary, and focus to suit the role.

-Increases authenticity.
+-Increases authenticity.

 ### 6. Iterative Refinement
-Description: Rewriting or refining content based on feedback or output review.
+->Description: Rewriting or refining content based on feedback or output review.

-Use Case: Enhancing clarity, tone, or detail.
+->Use Case: Enhancing clarity, tone, or detail.

-Example:
+->Example:

 Initial Prompt: "Write an article about smart water management in cities."